OpenTreeOfLife/otcetera/README.md

 Python 2 (recent enough to have the subprocess module as part of the standard lib) is required for the `make check` operation to succeed.

+# Documentation
+A LaTeX documentation file is [./doc/summarizing-taxonomy-plus-trees.tex](./doc/summarizing-taxonomy-plus-trees.tex) periodically, that is compiled and posted.
+The currently URL for that compiled documentation is http://phylo.bio.ku.edu/ot/summarizing-taxonomy-plus-trees.pdf

 # Usage
 See the [supertree/README.md](./supertree/README.md) for instructions on using